-Note that this specification, like any URI scheme specification, does not define syntax or meaning of a fragment identifier (see [STD66]), because these depend on the type of a retrieved representation.
+Note that this specification, like any URI/IRI scheme specification, does not define syntax or meaning of a fragment identifier (see [STD66]), because these depend on the type of a retrieved representation.
 In the currently known usage scenarios, a 'mailto' URI cannot be used to retrieve such representations.
-Therefore, fragment identifiers are meaningless, SHOULD NOT be used on 'mailto' URIs, and SHOULD be ignored upon resolution.
 The character "#" in <hfvalue>s MUST be escaped as %23.